emanuelefavero/react-testing/README.md

 - **Integration tests** - test multiple functions
 - **End-to-end tests** - test the entire app

+### Integration testing vs Unit testing

+Integration testing takes into account the user flow

+- **User Flow** - the steps a user takes to complete a task (how a user would use an application)

+In integration testing, we write tests taking into account how a user would use the application.
+For Instance by combining multiple unit tests into one

+> The philosophy is this: _"Having a few integration tests is better than having a lot of unit tests"_
+>
+> Note: The two are not mutually exclusive, you generally want to use both in your application

 #### Libraries used

 - `@testing-library/jest-dom`